eltoncampos1/IP-NS-finder/readme.md

-# CLI APP to sfins Ips and Server names over the internet
+# CLI APP to find Ips and Server names over the internet

 ## Requirements